JADHAVRAJVARDHAN/Wine-fraud/README.md

 - pH values

 **Steps:**
-- Cleaned and normalized the data
+- Cleaned and standardise the data
 - Addressed missing values
 - Performed an 80/20 train-test split